marky224/Active-Directory-Domain-Controller-Provisioning/README.md

   - Internet access with Google DNS (`8.8.8.8`) required during parts of the provisioning process.
 - **Disk Space**: At least 20 GB free.

+## Sample Dataset for Testing

+The `ADLabDataset` folder contains a sample Active Directory dataset from [Active Directory Pro](https://activedirectorypro.com/downloads/ActiveDirectory_Lab_Scripts.zip), including 3,000 users, 20 groups, and 21 organizational units (OUs).
+This dataset simulates a corporate IT environment, enabling:
+- Testing of DC provisioning scripts with realistic data.
+- Automation practice for bulk user imports, group management, and OU structuring.
+- Validation of group policies and security settings in a large-scale AD setup.

+See `ADLabDataset/README.md` for usage instructions and integration details.

+## Domain Join Automation

+The `ad-domain-join` folder contains scripts to automate joining Windows and Red Hat Enterprise Linux (RHEL) 9 PCs to the AD domain (e.g., `msp.local`).
+The scripts include:
+- `Join-ADWindows.ps1`: Joins Windows 10/11 PCs to the domain.
+- `join_ad_rhel9.sh`: Joins RHEL 9 systems to the domain using tools like `realmd` and `sssd`.

+These scripts streamline workstation integration for MSPs, supporting:
+- Rapid domain joins with minimal manual configuration.
+- Compatibility with diverse client environments (Windows and RHEL 9).
+- Testing with the `ADLabDataset` user accounts for realistic scenarios (e.g., logging in as a domain user).

+See `ad-domain-join/README.md` for script details, prerequisites, and usage.

 ## Ensuring Proper Licensing

 To use these scripts in a production environment, ensure all tools and software involved are properly licensed.
 Here’s what you need to verify: